 philosophy, political science and psychology or interdisciplinary programs,

 such as environmental studies, international studies, medical humanities or law and society.
-In addition, students are able to design their individual concentration in consultation with faculty.
+In addition, students are able to design their own individual concentration in consultation with faculty.
 The

 may combine related disciplines, such as philosophy, politics and economics.